What do Jackie Joyner-Kersee, Kristi Yamaguchi and Greg Louganis have in common — besides winning Olympic medals?

 - Do symptoms occur when exposed to tobacco smoke/cold air/pollen/mold?

 After taking down a detailed medical history, Dr. Baxter will administer breathing tests called spirometry and exhaled nitric oxide to measure the amount of air the lungs can hold and the speed of the air as it is inhaled and exhaled, as well as the level of inflammatory chemicals in the airways.
-Since allergy-related asthma is so common, Dr. Baxter may also perform allergy testing.
+Since allergy-related asthma is so common, Dr. Baxter may also perform allergy testing on some of her diagnosed Dallas patients.

 There is no cure for asthma, but there are ways to control the symptoms and avoid triggers.
 After diagnosis, Dr. Baxter will prescribe medication and provide detailed instructions for using it.